 The Preseli Hills or Preseli Mountains are a range of hills in north Pembrokeshire, West Wales.
 The majestic Preseli Hills provide a profusion of beautiful wild flowers, enhanced by the mild Pembrokeshire climate and is the home to a diverse array of wildlife.
 They are one of two inland areas that form part of the Pembrokeshire Coast National Park.

-Fabulous beaches and countryside.
 West and south-west Wales is blessed with some of Britain's most spectacular award-winning beaches, magnificent coastal scenery and beautiful unspoilt countryside.
-The facts speak for themselves: Pembrokeshire is Britain's only coastal national park, Carmarthenshire is known as the garden of Wales, Ceredigion/Cardigan Bay's Heritage Coast embraces such popular resorts as New Quay and Aberystwyth, and the Gower Peninsula was Britain's first designated Area of Outstanding Natural Beauty.
+The facts speak for themselves: Pembrokeshire is Britain's only coastal national park, and the Gower Peninsula was Britain's first designated Area of Outstanding Natural Beauty.

-So much to see and do.
-The FBM Holidays region has something for everyone.
+The FBM Holidays region has something for everyone, even when the weather isn't too good.
 Family parks and attractions.
 Mighty medieval castles.
 Breathtaking watersports and activities.
 Restaurants, pubs, clubs and entertainment.
 And a feast of colourful events celebrating the rich history and heritage of Wales.
 Check out the Preseli Mountains where legend has it the Bluestones of Stonehenge were magically transported to Stonehenge.

 Make a special occasion really special!
 Birthdays, anniversaries, weddings, celebrations...all year round, more and more people are heading west to combine a special occasion with a short break to ensure it's all the more memorable.
 FBM Holidays will happily accommodate you - all you need is the excuse!

-It's so easy to get here.
-Thanks to the M4 and fast, much-improved trunk roads, plus regular National Express coach services and good rail and air links, it's now much quicker and easier to get to south-west and west Wales than it's ever been.
+Thanks to the M4 and fast, much-improved trunk roads, plus regular National Express coach services and good rail and air links, it's now much quicker and easier to get to Pembrokeshire and West Wales than it's ever been.
 And there's a big bonus: daily car ferry services from both Pembroke Dock and Fishguard in Pembrokeshire serve Rosslare in Ireland's County Wexford - so you can easily enjoy two historic Celtic countries in one great holiday!

-A relaxing break in a wonderful environment.
 Pembrokeshire is Britain's only coastal National Park.
 With over 186 miles to explore, there is no reason not to take a long peaceful walk along the diverse ways of the Coastal Path.
 If you fancy a gentler stroll then why not pay a visit to some of the gardens and mills in Pembrokeshire?
 Colby Lodge and the Solva Woolen Mill to name but two.
-Carmarthenshire is, of course, home to The National Botanic Garden of Wales.
-Pembrokeshire and Cardiganshire are renowned for their wildlife, spectacular cliff scenery and protected offshore islands such as Grassholm, Skomer, Skokholm and Ramsey, all of which are home to some fascinating wildlife, amongst them, Puffins, Guillemots, Manx Shearwaters and Razorbills.
+Pembrokeshire is renowned it's wildlife, spectacular cliff scenery and protected offshore islands such as Grassholm, Skomer, Skokholm and Ramsey, all of which are home to some fascinating wildlife, amongst them, Puffins, Guillemots, Manx Shearwaters and Razorbills.
 Caldey Island may not have the same variety of wildlife, but it is home to the Order of Cistercians.
 Monks first came to the island in the 6th century and they now farm on the island and produce their own goods such as perfume, aftershave and their delicious Caldey Island chocolate.
 If you fancy viewing wildlife in the sea, why not take a charter and go on a seal safari or whale and dolphin/porpoise watching.
 Orca and Minke whales are regularly spotted in the deeper seas off the Pembrokeshire Coast but dolphins and porpoises are permanent residents of Cardigan Bay and can also be seen behind Caldey Island.

-An action-packed sporting or special-interest holiday.
-Click HERE and you'll discover no shortage of exciting challenges, from walking to watersports to coasteering to karting.
+For a sporting or special-interest holiday, you'll discover no shortage of exciting challenges, from walking to watersports to coasteering to karting.